 Who is entitled to benefit from these incentives?
-The type of incentives Incentivised performance indicator Comment Corporate executive team Monetary reward Emissions reduction target Energy reduction target Efficiency target Behaviour change related indicator Executives and senior management have an individual KPI linked to financial and non-financial performance including CR&S commitments published in DEXUS's Annual Review.
-Those commitments are derived from the list of DEXUS's material CR&S issues and strategic goals.
-In FY15 DEXUS specified a range of CR&S commitments to improve performance with regard to investors, customers, suppliers, employees, the community and the environment.
+The type of incentives Incentivised performance indicator Comment Corporate executive team Monetary reward Emissions reduction target Energy reduction target Efficiency target Behavior change related indicator Executives and senior management have an individual KPI linked to financial and non-financial performance including CR&S commitments published in Dexus's Annual Reporting Suite.
+Those commitments are derived from the list of Dexus's material CR&S issues and strategic goals.
+In FY16 Dexus specified a range of CR&S commitments to improve performance with regard to investors, customers, suppliers, employees, the community and the environment.
 Executive and senior management are rated on their performance across KPIs and monetary rewards are tied to achievement of KPIs.
-Information regarding DEXUS'S CR&S commitments can be found on the DEXUS website in FY15 Commitments Environment/ Sustainability managers Monetary reward Emissions reduction project Emissions reduction target Energy reduction project Energy reduction target Efficiency project Efficiency target Behaviour change related indicator The management of climate change risk assessing and reporting is a business objective and the CR&S team have targets to deliver business objectives.
+Information regarding Dexus's CR&S commitments can be found on the Dexus website at: http:// dexus2016.reportonline.com.au/2016-annual-report/year-review/ delivering-fy16-commitments Environment/ Sustainability managers Monetary reward Emissions reduction project Emissions reduction target Energy reduction project Energy reduction target Efficiency project Efficiency target Behavior change related indicator The management of climate change risk assessing and reporting is a business objective and the CR&S team have targets to deliver business objectives.
 These include but are not limited to meeting energy/emission reduction targets, implementing energy/emissions reduction projects, championing behaviour change and communicating climate change issues.
 These form part of individual objectives within the team and are linked to performance measurement and remuneration.